uiuctml/npc-dataset-utils/docs/npc-dataset-utils/datasets/gtsrb.md

 Within the NPC project, the attribute labeling of the GTSRB dataset is created using the [NPC Attribute Labeling Utility](docs/npc-dataset-utils/utilities/label.md).
 The labeling is:

 - **Class-Wise:** All instances within the same class share identical attribute labels.
-- **One-Hot:** Each attribute is assigned a single value, e.g., an object is labeled with a single color, typically the most prominent one, even if multiple colors are present.
+- **One-Hot:** Each attribute labeling is assigned a single value, e.g., an object is labeled with a single color, typically the most prominent one, even if multiple colors are present.

 ## Initial Directory Structure